defaino/contracts/README.md

 ### Setup

-- To configure the system, you need to run the command - `npm install`
+- To configure the system, you need to run the command - `yarn install`

 ### Helpful information